Velop

 Front Facing: For self-portraits.

-100mm: The telephoto, perfect for intimate portraits.
+100mm: The telephoto, perfect for intimate portraits or distant details.

 3. The Control Bar (The Bottom Grid)